 It is not for people who have symptoms

 Medical Director, Rhode Island Department of Health

 Frequently Asked Questions

-This is a program created by the Rhode Island Department of Health to help Rhode Islanders get tested for HIV and other sexually transmitted infections (STI).
+This is a program created by the Rhode Island Department of Health to help Rhode Islanders get tested for HIV, Hepatitis C, and other sexually transmitted infections (STIs).
 The goal is to make the process as easy as possible.

 There are three simple steps: